onichmath/Seizure-Classification-with-Convolutional-Neural-Networks/README.md

 # Report
 ## Introduction
 ### Problem
-Epilepsy is a chronic neurological disease that effects around 50 million people worldwide$^{[1]}$.
+Epilepsy is a chronic neurological disease that effects around 50 million people worldwide $^{[1]}$.
 Epilepsy, characterized by spontaneous seizures, cannot be removed completely in approximately 30% of epileptic patients $^{[1]}$.
 These individuals often experience anxiety due to the possibility of an unexpected seizure.
 Unexpected seizures can be fatal as normal activities such as driving or swimming turn fatal.
 This creates the need for high precision seizure detection systems which inform patients of upcoming seizures.

-There are four phases of a seizure: interictal (baseline), preictal (preceding a seizure), ictal (seizure), and postictal (after seizure)$^{[2]}$.
+There are four phases of a seizure: interictal (baseline), preictal (preceding a seizure), ictal (seizure), and postictal (after seizure) $^{[2]}$.
 These four states can be identified in electroencephalogram (EEG) data.

 In this lab, EEG data classification will be explored in several methods.
 Feature extraction will be an initial concern, as time-series EEG data may not be the best format to classify preictal states.
 Then, support vector classification will be tested as a method to classify EEG data into different states.
 Finally, a neural network will be built to classify preictal states in order to predict ictal states.
 ### Dataset